clearboxco/clearboxco/README.md

 ## 📫 Get in Touch

 We'd love to hear from you!
 Feel free to reach out to us with any questions, ideas, or feedback.
-You can also join our community on Discord or follow us on Twitter.
+You can also join our community on Discord.

 Let's solve problems together! 🚀